 Recent technologies such as remote sensing and ecoacoustics have enabled the consistent and continuous collection of high- resolution ecological data across large spatial extents to address these problems.
 The challenge remains, however, to bring this data together and expose it to methods and tools that generate meaningful information about the environment, and lead to solutions to enviro-socio-economic problems.
 EcoCommons aims to address these information and analyses gaps and remove the technical barriers of the past while increasing scientific robustness.

-By doing this, we can pave the way for faster environmental breakthroughs and enable collaborations beyond scientific discipline and institutional boundaries.
+By doing this, we can pave the way for faster environmental breakthroughs and enable collaborations beyond scientific discipline and organisational boundaries.
 The platform is being built with a focus on accessibility, flexibility and scalability to offer our users both free-of-charge services to the research community, and customised solutions to address specific organisational needs

 Our mission is to be the platform of choice to analyse and model ecological and environmental challenges.